Provided by: telnet-ssl_0.17.24+0.1-24_amd64 bug

 ?
 Displays the legal set (unset) commands.

-the special characters when the TELNET LINEMODE option has been enabled.
-Special
+characters when the TELNET LINEMODE option has been enabled.
+Special characters are characters

-default characters are those of the local terminal at the time when
+characters are those of the local terminal at the time when telnet was started.

 ?
 Prints out help information for the slc command.